zntm/scunthorpe/README.md

 ---

 Scunthorpe is a lightweight, customizable profanity filter built for GameMaker.
-It was created out of the need for a filter that could handle common leetspeak and still be clean, efficient, and easy to drop into any project.
+It was created out of the need for a filter that could handle common leetspeak while still being clean, efficient, and easy to drop into any project.

 ### 🛠️ Features
 - ### 🔤 Regular Profanity Detection